 Unfortunately, freezing Jello shots isn’t a good idea.
 For one thing, these jiggly, wiggly drinks won’t exactly freeze like ice cubes — and you wouldn’t want them to, anyway.
-And they keep well in the fridge, so sticking them in the freezer doesn’t really do anything to extend their shelf life.
+And they keep well in the fridge, so sticking them in the freezer doesn’t do anything to extend their shelf life.

 Can You Freeze Jello Shots?